Summerville YMCA's annual Flowertown Festival to be postponed until October

 “The event is about so much more than just those three days," said Kim Howell, the Summerville YMCA's director of development and business.
 “That is our biggest fundraiser for our financial assistance program.”

-The postponing comes as vaccinations for COVID-19 continue.
+The postponement comes as COVID-19 vaccinations continue.
 In its announcement, the Summerville YMCA disclosed that it will be working with the state Department of Health and Environmental Control, the town of Summerville and Dorchester County in turning its buildings into vaccination sites as the shots become more widely distributed.

 The pandemic has had a continued impact on the event.
-The YMCA's 2020 spring festival had to be cancelled due to the coronavirus spread.
+The YMCA's 2020 spring festival was cancelled due to the coronavirus spread.
 More than $100,000 was lost from that 2020 cancellation, Howell said.

 The event also brings in thousands of dollars into town, with a variety of local businesses and hotels benefiting from visitors.
 Plus, there are more than 300 arts and crafts vendors that create items solely for the festival.